Siege of Badajoz (1169): Siege

-Seeing this dangerous situation, Afonso abandoned the citadel and marched to meet the Leonese.
-The Almohads made a sortie against the Portuguese, attacking them from behind.
-The fighting was fierce, and both sides fought bravely until the Almohad-Leonese force decimated the Portuguese.
-Surprised by this tumult, Afonso began escaping, but as he was fleeing through the gates, his leg was crushed against one of the iron bolts, breaking his leg.
-He fell from his horse.
-His men carried him away, but the Leonese troops chased and captured him.
+Discovering the arrival of Ferdinand, Afonso abandoned his siege of the citadel and turned to confront the Leonese.
+The Almohads responded by initiating a sortie against the Portuguese, attacking them from behind.
+The fighting was fierce, and both sides fought bravely until the Leonese-Almohad force defeated the Portuguese.
+Surprised by this tumult, Afonso tried to escape.
+As Afonso attempted to flee through a gate, however, his leg was broken against one of the iron bolts.
+He fell from his horse and was carried away by his men, but ultimately captured by the Leonese.